 My Value to Organizations:

 - Team player.

-- Inner-directed rather than tradition-directed--brings fresh ideas for solving
+- Inner-directed rather than tradition-directed--brings fresh ideas for solving problems.

 - Creative problem solving.